COPYRIGHT WARNING:

 - Pour some 50 ml of engine oil into the pump and one drop into each connector prior to closing the cover.

-- Use RTV silicone gasket maker applied directly on the pump cover seal if you don't find a match for this one.
+- Use RTV silicone gasket maker applied directly on the vacuum pump cover seal if you don't find a match for this one.

 - This is the only place where the RTV gasket maker can be used.